zues3024/MyBitFitApp/README.md

-# Android Project 5 - *BitFitApp*
+# Android Project 5 - *MyBitFitApp*

 Submitted by: **Jesus Rosas**

-**BitFitApp** is a health metrics app that allows users to track calories for food that is ingested
+**MyBitFitApp** is a health metrics app that allows users to track calories for food that is ingested

 Time spent: **20** hours spent in total